KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

   1,43-1,42:        ENDMARKER         ""
 ```

-We then create a vector of `ANSIToken`s of the same length as the Julia tokens and fill it with empty tokens. .
+A vector of `ANSIToken`s  of the same length as the Julia tokens is then created and filled with empty tokens. .

 ```
 ansitokens = Vector{OhMyREPL.ANSIToken}(length(tokens));